Employment at Swallowtail School

 Our Farm

 Our 26-acre farm property supports the Waldorf curriculum from Early Childhood through Grade 8.
 Classes spend one full day each week at the farm, taking a break in the coldest winter months.
-A full time Farmer holds the health of the land while a Farm Educator leads subject classes at the farm.
+A full-time Farmer holds the health of the land, while an Agricultural Arts Teacher leads subject classes at the farm.

 In addition to its daily use by classes, the farm property hosts the entire Swallowtail community throughout the year for traditional Waldorf festivals including Harvest Faire, Lantern Walk, and May Faire.